qi-yu/qi-yu/README.md

 ## Hello, I'm Qi. 🦄

-I'm a...
+I'm...
-- doctoral researcher in natural language processing (NLP) at the University of Konstanz
+- a doctoral researcher in natural language processing (NLP) at the University of Konstanz
-- enthusiast of software development
+- an enthusiast of software development

 Learn more about me at: https://qi-yu.github.io